 In between recording her own material, Charlie had the opportunity to do some session work for various musicians most notably with acoustic, blues singer and guitarist Sunjay on his single ‘Fire Down Below/ Don’t Breathe A Word’, his self-titled studio album ‘Sunjay’ in 2013, as a live band and session vocalist for the 2017 'Sunjay Sings Buddy' album, as well as featuring again on his 'Devil Came Calling' album in 2019 and receiving BBC Radio 2 airplay from Cerys Matthews.

 2015 saw Charlie move into the realms of teaching music, having spent nearly half her life playing and performing.
 In addition to her work on stage, Charlie can be found coaching vocal, guitar and performance studies to students young and old through her own music school.

 “I love seeing achieve their goals through music.
 It’s one of the best feelings.
 Whether people come to learn for pure enjoyment or to further their studies and careers, it is wonderful to watch and help people grow.” says Charlie.

 2018 was a year of many great surprises, as Charlie was invited as Smokie's official tour support for their UK tour dates in England, Scotland and Wales.
 She supported the band almost a decade before and once again proved to be an overwhelming hit, performing to audiences at Venue Cymru and York's Barbican to name a few.

-After being in the music industry for over half her life, Charlie has a new musical project, which sees her working on new popular material for events around the UK both as a solo singer in her 80s music show 'Electric Dreams' as well as her folk/ acoustic project.
-Watch this space.
+After being in the music industry for over half her life, Charlie has a new musical project, which sees her working on new popular material for events around the UK both as a solo singer/ guitarist with her new shows 'Electric Dreams - Sounds of the 80s', 'The 90s One More Time' and 'Love Country' as well as her acoustic/ singer songwriter project.